 - Itchy skin

-- MRI - A procedure that uses a magnet, radio waves and a computer to make a series of detailed pictures of areas inside the body.
-This procedure is also called nuclear magnetic resonance imaging (NMRI).
+A procedure that uses a magnet, radio waves and a computer to make a series of detailed pictures of areas inside the body.
+This procedure is called magnetic resonance imaging (MRI).

 The following stages are used for extrahepatic bile duct cancer: